dart-lang/test/json_reporter.md

   // The name of the group, including prefixes from any containing groups.
   String? name;

+  // The ID of the suite containing this group. int suiteID;

   // The ID of the group's parent group, unless it's the root group. int? parentID;